-Mgahinga Gorilla National Park the second gorilla park in Uganda found also in the southwestern part of the country is also home several different gorilla families and the notable one and mostly tracked gorilla group is this park is the Nyakagezi Gorilla Group which has so far 9 members with 4 Silverback gorillas, 2 infants, 2 Adult females 1 juvenile.
+Mgahinga Gorilla National Park the second gorilla park in Uganda found also in the southwestern part of the country is also home to several different gorilla families and the notable and most tracked gorilla group are this park is the Nyakagezi Gorilla Group which has so far 9 members with 4 Silverback gorillas, 2 infants, 2 Adult females 1 juvenile.

 Gorilla Trekking in Rwanda